Cirdans-Home/enforce-katz-and-pagerank/README.md

 Some versions of the solvers can use the [Gurobi](https://www.gurobi.com) solver for the optimization problem.
 It is possible to get an Academic License for it.
 If you don't want to use it, this is not required since implementations are written in pure Matlab and don't require external tools.

+### Replicating numerical experiments

+The `NumericalExamples` folder contains the necessary scripts and instructions to replicate the examples included in the paper.